rhsgsa/hybrid-cloud-coolstore/README.md

 	*   Login to `gitea`, select `argocd` / `payment.yaml` - delete the file

 01. Login to the ArgoCD UI, select Manage your applications / `coolstore` / REFRESH

+01. Perform another transaction on the `coolstore-ui` - the order should be processed by the `payment` service even though it is now residing on another cluster

 ## Updating Helm Charts